 Responsible governance practices

 The CMPA Council is committed to responsible governance practices.
-As stated in the council's terms of reference [PDF], "the primary purpose of the Council is to foster, through sound governance, the long-term success of the Association consistent with its Strategic Plan and responsibilities to the members."
+As stated in the Terms of Reference for Council and Councillors [PDF], "the primary purpose of the Council is to foster, through sound governance, the long-term success of the Association consistent with its Strategic Plan and responsibilities to the members."

-Members of council and all non-council committee members are required to adhere to the Association's Code of Conduct and Conflict of Interest Guidelines [PDF].
-This includes the requirement to sign an acknowledgement each year.
+Members of Council and all non-Council committee members are required to adhere to the Association's Code of Conduct and Conflict of Interest Guidelines for Councillors [PDF].
+This includes the requirement to review the Code of Conduct and sign an acknowledgement form annually.